Raid Boss Overview – Tapu Bulu

 Grassy Terrain Effect

-Tapu Bulu is NOT a top raid attacker
+Tapu Bulu is not a top-tier raid attacker compared to the meta Grass types.

-- Grass boost is needed in group raids
+- When Grass-type coverage is needed in group raids

 - Water